-How do I become an Orthopaedic Nurse?
+How do I become an Orthopaedic Nurse in Ireland?

 To become an Orthopaedic Nurse you must first obtain a Degree in Nursing.
 A lot of Nurses can progress to specialise in Orthopaedics by completing a Postgrad course, there is also the possibility of moving on and completing a Masters in Orthopaedics.
 The course can usually be completed full time or part time over a course of 1 to 2 years.